 Form 1120, U.S. Corporation Income Tax Return.
 Filed by nonexempt taxable private foundations that have taxable income under the income tax provisions (subtitle A of the Code).
-Form 990-PF is also filed by these taxable foundations.
+The Form 990-PF annual information return is also filed by these taxable foundations.